Editor's note: This film is no longer available online.

 In 2009, the New Delhi government sold Kathputli to developers for a fraction of its worth.
 The land is to be bulldozed to make room for the city's first-ever skyscraper, which was intially going to be called Raheja Phoenix.

-Three of Kathputli’s most talented performers wrangle with the reality of their approaching eviction.
+We follow three of Kathputli's most talented performers as they wrangle with the reality of their approaching eviction.

 By Jimmy Goldblum and Adam Weber